Skip to content

 Try `ggui whoami` or `ggui keys list`.

-1. Device code request — the CLI POSTs /v1/auth/device and prints the short user-readable code plus the URL.
+1. Device code request — the CLI POSTs /v1/auth/device and prints the user-readable code plus URL.

-2. You approve in the browserconsole.ggui.ai/cli-confirm/<code> shows the same code, your account, and an Approve button.
-Sign in if you aren’t already, confirm the codes match, then approve.
+2. Browser approvalconsole.ggui.ai/cli-confirm/<code> shows the same code, your account, and an Approve button.
+Confirm the codes match, then approve.

 4. Tokens land on disk~/.ggui/auth.json (mode 0600) holds the access bearer, the refresh bearer, and the API endpoint they were minted against.

-The login window is roughly 10 minutes.
-If you walk away from the terminal, just run ggui login again.
+The approval window is ~10 minutes.
+If it expires, just run ggui login again.

 ggui login [--name <label>] [--no-open]